 This described the percentages of transportation types used.
 This usually refers to certain geographical areas or use cases, such as commuters in the Paris area.

 This is a buzzword describing new and upcoming mobility options and their combination into an integrated traffic system.
-Not everything labeled as “new” is really new, e.g. ride sharing is as old as the use of horses and buggies.
-New Mobility is sometimes also referred to as Smart Mobility, which emphasizes more on the use of IT systems to make it happen.
+Not everything labeled as “new” is really new, e.g. ride sharing is as old as the use of horses and buggies and even electric scooters were known in the 20’s of the last century.
+New Mobility is sometimes also referred to as Smart Mobility.

 A bicycle where the rider’s pedaling is assisted by an electric motor.